manish364824/MooseX-ConfigFromFile/README.md

 in a consuming class or role to return the default value of the configfile (if not passed into the constructor explicitly).

-# COPYRIGHT

-Copyright (c) - the MooseX::ConfigFromFile "AUTHOR" and "CONTRIBUTORS" as listed below.

 # AUTHOR

 Brandon L. Black, <blblack@gmail.com>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2013 by Brandon L. Black.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

 # CONTRIBUTORS

-- Tomas Doran
-- Karen Etheridge
+- Brandon L Black <blblack@gmail.com>
-- Chris Prather
+- Chris Prather <chris@prather.org>
-- Zbigniew Lukasiak

-# LICENSE

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+- Karen Etheridge <ether@cpan.org>
+- Tomas Doran <bobtfish@bobtfish.net>
+- Yuval Kogman <nothingmuch@woobling.org>